lucasnix/Nextjs-website-plan/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-YOU CAN SEE RUNNNING HERE: https://nextjs-website-plan-git-master-lucasnix.vercel.app/
+YOU CAN SEE RUNNING HERE: https://nextjs-website-plan-git-master-lucasnix.vercel.app/

 ## Getting Started